Pioneer Brewing Trailblazer IPA

-As a result, as a service to you, I’m reviewing it as part of my 5-part series of mid-2016 long-form essays that attempt to give my overall thoughts on the state of Connecticut brewing.
+As a result, as a service to you, I’m reviewing it as part of my series of long-form essays that attempt to give my overall thoughts on the state of Connecticut brewing.
 When discussing Pioneer Brewing’s Trailblazer, it is impossible to ignore the role that “the scene” and its various outlets has played.

 And so, my friends, that’s what we’ll focus on here.
 Because the beer is terrible and undrinkable.
 Except when it’s delicious and nearly perfect.
 And “the scene” loves it, except when some of them hate it.